-- Posting the Preparedness Plan in an easily accessible location. - Screening and/or other practices; those sick should stay at home. - Social distancing; six feet or more between all not sharing the same household. - Promoting proper hygiene for staff and attendees. - Monitoring building ventilation and controls to minimize risk of virus spread. - Developing protocols for "hands free" drop-off, pick-up, and delivery. - Regular cleaning of gathering, work, and worship spaces. - Using communications and training protocols for mitigating community spread. - Encouraging the use of masks; though masks not required.
+- Posting the Preparedness Plan in an easily accessible location. - Screening and/or other practices; those sick should stay at home. - Social distancing; six feet or more between all not sharing the same household. - Promoting proper hygiene for staff and attendees. - Monitoring building ventilation and controls to minimize risk of virus spread. - Developing protocols for "hands free" drop-off, pick-up, and delivery. - Regular cleaning of gathering, work, and worship spaces. - Using communications and training protocols for mitigating community spread. - Wearing of mask or face coverings in line with MN Emergency Executive Order 20-81.